 In a long overdue change, Google has modified its ranking algorithm to take into account copyright complaints received by its overworked DMCA agent.
+Yes, Google says DMCA violations impact rankings now.
 If Google gets multiple copyright complaints regarding a site, Google will now drop the site in the rankings.

 DMCA Complaints – Google Rankings

 This development is a significant bit of news.
 Content creators now have even more reason to go after swine that copy their information.
 I am not referring to situations where there is a legitimate question as to whether a copyright violation exists.
 Instead, I am talking about sites that scrape content and republish it.
 This technique is about to become much less effective if copyright holders stay on top of their content.

 Here is the blog post announcing the change from Google.

 We aim to provide a great experience for our users and have developed over 200 signals to ensure our search algorithms deliver the best possible results.
 Starting next week, we will begin taking into account a new signal in our rankings: the number of valid copyright removal notices we receive for any given site.
 Sites with high numbers of removal notices may appear lower in our results.
 This ranking change should help users find legitimate, quality sources of content more easily—whether it’s a song previewed on NPR’s music website, a TV show on Hulu or new music streamed from Spotify.